 - Lame Deer, MT, to visit the Northern Cheyenne reservation and the St. Labre Indian School;

 - Garryowen, MT, the site of the Battle of Little Bighorn;

 - Lapwai, ID, and the Nez Perce National Park from where the tribe fled in 1877;

 - Lewiston, ID, home to the Nez Perce County Historical Museum that covers the

 tribe’s local history back to the Lewis and Clark Expedition; and,

 - Oregon City, OR, famous for being the end of the Oregon Trail.

 With each stop, Jenn realized that her students weren’t the only ones working with stereotypes.

 “My impression of ‘The West’ had been all tumbleweeds and flat plains.
 I could not have been more wrong,” she said.
 “I hadn’t even thought about the landscape and its importance versus the content we would learn.
 The environment and my experience with the natural world actually added context to the history of the Great Plains region and helped me to make more sense of things.”

 The content their students learn is now infused with multiple perspectives.
-A research paper is written from the standpoint of both Custer and Crazy Horse.
-And members of a local tribe came to classes to share stories about the history and culture surrounding East Lyme, CT.
+A research paper is written from the standpoint of both Custer and Crazy Horse regarding the Battle of Little Big Horn.
+And members of the local tribe Western Nehantics come to classes to share stories about the history and culture surrounding East Lyme, CT.